-Short-term disability insurance (STDI) is like long-term disability insurance except that its [benefits period(#benefits-period) lasts for a much shorter time.
-While long-term disability insurance is meant to provide coverage for years or even until retirement, short-term disability insurance only lasts for a few months and almost never more than a year.
+Short-term disability insurance (STDI) is like long-term disability insurance except that its benefit period lasts for a much shorter time.
+Short-term disability insurance only lasts for a few months and rarely more than a year.
 However, STDI also has a much shorter elimination period.

 A survivor benefit is a feature of some disability insurance policies in which the carrier will pay your designated beneficiary a small benefit if you die while receiving disability insurance benefits.
 The survivor benefit is usually equivalent to a few months’ worth of your usual coverage, so it may not be enough to cover any of the beneficiary’s expenses you were paying while alive.
 For that, you should look into a life insurance policy.